Webinar: Shifting Our Clients’ Focus from Weight to Wellbeing: The Essential Role of Self-compassion

 Despite the body positivity movement and the significant evidence supporting the role of intuitive eating and emphasizing wellbeing over weight, in many ways practicing these attuned approaches in a weight-obsessed world is no easier for our clients.
 Images and messages supporting weight loss abound from medical professionals, insurance companies, and direct-to-consumer sales from the diet industry, not to mention input from family members, friends, and colleagues.

-Join Jenna Hollenstein, MS, RD, CDN for an interactive webinar on Wednesday, November 6, 2019 from 2-3 p.m.
-EST as she discusses how to navigate this cognitive dissonance with extreme resilience and gentleness.
+Jenna Hollenstein, MS, RD, CDN, discusses how to navigate this cognitive dissonance with extreme resilience and gentleness.
 A self-compassion practice allows individuals to acknowledge, tolerate, and accept difficult emotions while maintaining allegiance to the approach they know aligns with their own true wellness.
-Jenna will briefly review the evidence supporting the paradigm that prioritizes wellness over weight; she will identify the essential nature of a self-compassion practice with an approach that prioritizes wellbeing over weight; and will provide participants with practical exercises to begin practicing self-compassion on their own, for themselves, and for their clients.
+Jenna briefly reviews the evidence supporting the paradigm that prioritizes wellness over weight; she identifies the essential nature of a self-compassion practice with an approach that prioritizes wellbeing over weight; and provides participants with practical exercises to begin practicing self-compassion on their own, for themselves, and for their clients.

 After completing this continuing education course, nutrition professionals should be able to: